Josha91/josha91.github.io/index.md

 layout: home
 title: "Thoughts, Facts & Figures"
 ---
-Hello.
-This is a blog with posts about a variety of topics that interest me personally.
-Inconsistent in topic, tone or frequency.
+This is a blog where I explore things that interest me.
+Often, but not always, with a bit of a data angle.
+Infrequent and inconsistent updates.